 Now the research team — led by another Nobel laureate, Prof Sir Andre Geim in collaboration with colleagues from UK, Spain, US, and Japan — has used graphene to mimic the Schwinger production of electron and positron pairs.

-In January 2022 issue of Science, they report specially designed devices such as narrow constrictions and superlattices made from graphene, which allowed the researchers to achieve exceptionally strong electric fields in a simple, table-top setup.
+In the January 2022 issue of the journal Science, they report specially designed devices such as narrow constrictions and superlattices made from graphene, which allowed the researchers to achieve exceptionally strong electric fields in a simple, table-top setup.
 Spontaneous production of electron and hole pairs was clearly observed (holes are a solid-state analog of positrons) and the process’ details agreed well with theoretical predictions.

 The scientists also observed another unusual high-energy process that so far has no analogies in particle physics and astrophysics.
 They filled their simulated vacuum with electrons and accelerated them to the maximum velocity allowed by graphene’s vacuum, which is 1/300 of the speed of light.
 At this point, something seemingly impossible happened: electrons seemed to become superluminous, providing an electric current higher than allowed by general rules of quantum condensed matter physics.
 The origin of this effect was explained as spontaneous generation of additional charge carriers (holes).
 Theoretical description of this process provided by the research team is rather different from the Schwinger one for the empty space.

 “People usually study the electronic properties using tiny electric fields that allows easier analysis and theoretical description.
 We decided to push the strength of electric fields as much as possible using different experimental tricks not to burn our devices,” said the paper’s first author Dr. Alexey Berduygin.